fernandonobel/OneModel-matlab/README.md

 Parameter A(value = 1.0);
 ```

-We will create a parameter `A` and its value property will be set to `1.0`.
+, will create a parameter `A` and its value property will be set to `1.0`.

+The ModelClass models should be defined in a file with the extension `.mc`.
+This files cannot have Matlab code, they must use the ModelClass sintaxis.

+Everything written after a `%` until the next new line is considered as a comment.
+This way the line `% Variables` will not define information of the model, but it will improve the readability of the model.
+It is recommended to properly comment on the models.

 For example, a ModelClass model defined with this syntax will look something like this (./examples/ex0_readme/model.mc):